Ended0fTime/SPPO/README.md

-### Currently missing stuff: rainbow color words on main menu, nicer css, maybe something i totally forgot abt
+### Currently missing stuff: semi-customizable menu, nicer and more reliable css, maybe better search engine

 test.html is for checking your browser viewport size and has default spare code of new input box.
 I will put comments in the code when i feel like it.
 Those that alr have comments just mean i copied it